leocengia/SCI-repo/README.md

 > or food allergies should contact
 > this property in advance.

+**Agent-normalized template text**

+Guests with dietary restrictions or food allergies should contact this property in advance.

 **Important information**

 Ensure that the property offers rate plans with some or all meals included (value adds should indicate this)

+<a id="template-010"></a>

 #### Template 10: Breakfast/half board/dinner/room only meals booked in advance (193)